 Six ways to increase your productivity and success with online calendars

-Using an online calendar to plan out your day, increase your productivity, and allow you to stay focused on your most important tasks and priorities is absolutely essential if you want to make the most of every day.
+Using an online calendar like Cron, Thryve, or Calendar, you can plan out your day, increase your productivity, and allow you to stay focused on your most important tasks and priorities is absolutely essential if you want to make the most of every day.
 You’ve likely heard the phrase,” “what doesn’t get scheduled, doesn’t get done” Thiscan’tt ring more true.

 By scheduling your most important tasks, events, deadlines, and critical work activities, you’ll set a blueprint for each day, week, and month of your life and block out chunks of time that’ll be used exclusively for your most important tasks.

 When you have a critical work deadline or personal event coming up on the horizon, these are the types of events you never want to miss.
 Life gets hectic, and sometimes it feels as though you’re moving forward at a hundred miles per hour.
 In times like those, do you have a plan in place and added to your Calendar?
 This action will guarantee your most critical deadlines will be seen on your Calendar, and the event won’t be forgotten?

 By using the “reminder” feature in your online Calendar, you can schedule a reminder that takes effect a week in advance, a few days in advance, and the day before your important event or deadline.
 But, of course, how you distribute your reminders depends on how far out the task is — and how much work the job requires to complete and prepare for.

 When you first learn about a critical deadline or event, take a few seconds to think about the scope of work you’ll be responsible for.

 If the scope is immense and involves tens or even hundreds of hours of effort to complete, you’ll want to deliberately schedule a “time block” far in advance of the deadline.
 Then, use these blocks of time to focus and work on the task at hand without any distractions.